Programs

 Recruiters from newsrooms, companies at the intersection of media and tech, academic and fellowship programs, and others looking to connect with ambitious, digitally-savvy candidates from the ONA community can learn about being a part of ONA’s annual conference — our biggest event of the year — as well as year-round options.

-ONA Community Circles are designed to address evolving challenges within the community.
-Each circle is a small virtual discussion group, which presents an opportunity for a deeper connection among peers and resource sharing.
+ONA Community Circles were launched at the onset of the COVID-19 pandemic designed to connect groups of community members to address evolving challenges within the community.
+Each circle was a small virtual discussion group, which presented an opportunity for a deeper connection among peers and resource sharing.

 Journalism 360 is a global network of storytellers accelerating the understanding and production of immersive journalism.
 Our mission is to help news organizations, journalists, technologists, content creators and journalism educators experiment with all forms of immersive storytelling, including but not limited to 360 video, augmented reality, virtual reality and mixed reality.